 But, if you would rather have a soft document and not fuss with physical objects, Notepad might be your best friend.
-Check out the latest in the notepad world at this page.
+Check out the latest in the notepad world on this page.

 TextPad is similar to notepad but comes with additional text editing capabilities- so that is an option too.

 Sure, as hardcore QAs these tools do not add to our resumes or change on our career’s direction or do anything major at all.
 But wouldn’t you agree that our day-to-day tasks would be that much more difficult without them?

 What are the common non-QA tools that you find are inevitable in your day to day duties?
 What’s your ‘go-to’ tool(s) of choice in the categories we discussed in this article?

 Please let us know your comments and questions below.